-One of the most attractive features of a Self-Directed Solo 401k is the Checkbook 401k Loan feature.
-The loan proceeds can be used to finance anything you’d like and the interest payments are made to yourself.
-In fact, SD401k loan interest can be viewed as a way to make backdoor contributions – beyond the contribution limits – to your Solo 401k tax advantaged retirement accounts.
-Once paid to the your 401(k) plan, those funds will grow either tax-deferred or tax-free.
+In fact, Checkbook 401k Loan Interest Payments can be viewed as a way to make backdoor contributions – beyond the Solo 401k contribution limits – to your Checkbook Solo 401k tax advantaged retirement accounts.
+Once those interest payments are paid to your Solo 401(k) plan or QRP, those funds become additional plan assets that can be invested tax-free.

 Can I borrow money from my Self-Directed Solo 401k Plan?